 Go Easy on the Baths

-Probably should have led with this section, honestly.
 Cut back on bathing during cold months.
 I know it’s tempting when they come in muddy, but over-bathing strips out those natural oils that actually protect them from harsh conditions.
 Once a month is plenty for most Griffons in winter.
+A damp towel rubdown handles the day-to-day grime.

 Don’t Forget Those Paws

 Road salt is the sneaky villain of winter dog care.
 Check your Griffon’s paws after every outdoor trip.
 A quick rinse with lukewarm water followed by thorough drying prevents the irritation and cracking that salt causes.
-Your dog will thank you—or at least stop licking their paws constantly.
+My dog used to lick her paws nonstop after walks until I started doing this consistently.

 Stick with these basics and your Griffon stays comfortable no matter what winter throws at you both.